Costs and benefits of authentication advice: Costs versus benefits

-In our benefits analysis we found that ``Enforce maximum [password] length'' had no positive security value.
-We find that it places one major costs on the user and two minor costs on the organization.
+In the bottom left quadrant, we can see low cost and low benefit advice.
+Enforcing a maximum password length falls directly into this category. ``Enforce maximum [password] length (<40)'' had no positive security value.
 This is an example of advice which compromises usability for no increase in security.
-Unfortunately, this practice is still enforced by organizations.
-In 2007 Furnell assessed the policies of 10 different websites and 3 enforced maximum lengths on passwords: two limited the length to 10 characters and one limited it at 16 \cite{furnell2007assessment}.
-In addition, we found that some websites only reveal their limit on password length after the user has attempted to use a longer password \cite{paypal}.
+Unfortunately, this practice is still enforced by organisations.
+In 2014, Saini assessed the policies of 23 different websites and 8 enforced maximum lengths of 40 characters or less on passwords~\cite{saini2014analysis}.
+Three of these limited the length to just 16 characters and one limited it at 12 characters.
+In the course of our study, we found that some websites only reveal their limit on password length after the user has attempted to use a longer password \cite{paypal}.

-``Change your password regularly'' gives minor protection against offline and online guessing attacks.
-But it has 3 periodic costs and 1 one-time cost and therefore the benefits are unlikely to offset the costs.
-This is in line with the results of Chiasson et al. \cite{chiasson2015quantifying}.